 So there is a quick run down.
 Let's get to the good stuff...

 You really shouldn't do this with any material.
 If this is your primary concern start thinking stainless steel.

-Marble, Granite, Quartz, Concrete: can chip or break from thermal shock and can damage sealant.
+Marble, Granite, Quartz, Concrete can chip or break from thermal shock and the sealer can be damaged.